WhitneyDeng/Parstagram/README.md

 - [ ] Change Toasts to Snackbar
 - [ ] Change startActivityForResult() to updated method (MainActivity)
+- [ ] Move signup to a separate activity from login

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):